🌱 GrowHobart.com.au β€” Free Planting Guide

 OUT

-After first flowering flush, cut back by half ("Chelsea chop") for a second flush.
+After first flowering flush, cut back by half for a second flush.
 Bees absolutely love it.
-Plant near your veggie patch to boost pollination.
+Plant near veggie patch to boost pollination.

 Attractive Mix of Over 20 Varieties